LucasFaustman/formulaone-api/README.md

 Built using Express and JavaScript.
 I created this API to return driver nicknames for the 2022 Formula 1 Season.

+If you're planning on cloning this repository, please input 'npm install express --save' in your command line in order to download the necessary Express modules not included in this repository.

 Link to project: https://formulaone-first-api.herokuapp.com/

 <img src="https://media.giphy.com/media/81yr00KovskbnGT8IG/giphy.gif" height="100%" />